mcneel/developer.rhino3d.com/content/en/guides/eto/tree-grid-view/_index.md

 ## The Custom Cell
 This example makes use of the Custom Cell.
 It's not strictly necessary, but it is the most tricky cell and understanding how to use it is very useful.

 There are two common ways to wire a CustomCell up to its row data.
-The first is the *binding* style — declare a binding once in `OnCreateCell` and push the row's value in as the `DataContext` from `OnConfigureCell`.
+The first is the *binding* style, declare a binding once in `OnCreateCell` and push the row's value in as the `DataContext` from `OnConfigureCell`.
 Because Cells are reused as the user scrolls, the binding must be created in `OnCreateCell` (which runs once per reused control) and the per-row value must be assigned in `OnConfigureCell` (which runs every time a control is recycled onto a new row).

 ``` cs no-compile
 class CustCell : CustomCell